C H U R C H R E F O R M S E R I E S

 “Who devise evil things in their hearts; They continually stir up wars.”
 Psalm 140:2

 3) Personal dislike.
 If a foreign country’s leader refuses to kowtow to the current Empire’s whims and wishes, then the Empire (presently the US, manipulated or not by third parties) goes on the attack.
-But instead of the two leaders personally duking it out, that foreign country’s leader is sullied in the Empire’s mass media in order to prepare the imperial citizenry to acquiesce in sending their children to be killed in a senseless war.
+That foreign country’s leader is sullied in the Empire’s mass media in order to prepare the imperial citizenry to acquiesce in sending their children to be killed in a senseless war.
 More often than not, such a war tees off by way of a false flag operation (such as 9/11 and the Gulf of Tonkin incident), designed and executed by the Empire to deceive its citizens and demonize the adversary.

 “All wars are based on deception,” wrote Sun Tzu in The Art of War.